Detox: What It Is and Why to Do It

 by Cheryl Kain

 We all know the feeling of overload, and the symptoms that often result.
 In our society, multitasking and stress are a given, and this can lead to poor nutritional choices, overeating, fatigue, and burnout.
-One way to address these imbalances in the body is through detoxification, which has been a regular part of European life for centuries.
-Detoxification is an organic function of our digestion and elimination process—we simply keep what is beneficial and eliminate the rest.
+One way to address these imbalances in the body is through detoxification, which is an organic function of our digestion and elimination process—we simply keep what is beneficial and eliminate the rest.

 Whether the answer is in your kitchen or at a retreat, there is value in lightening your load.
 I spoke with Kripalu’s nutritional experts about surprisingly simple ways to reap transformational benefits as we move into spring, the quintessential season of renewal.

-“The body, if we treat it right, is working hard to detoxify, on a daily basis,” says Kripalu’s Lead Nutritionist Kathie Madonna Swift, MS, RD, whose motto is “Good Gut, Great Health.”
+“The body, if we treat it right, is working hard to detoxify on a daily basis,” says Kripalu faculty member and nutritionist Kathie Madonna Swift, MS, RD, whose motto is “Good Gut, Great Health.”
 “Our own pantry has just what we need to detox,” Swift says.
 “By increasing fiber through fruits and vegetables, like leafy greens, and whole food sources, we can restore the ecological balance to the gut and transform toxic substances into a form that can be eliminated.”

-Hilary Garivaltis, Dean of Kripalu School of Ayurveda, suggests eating simply—mostly fresh vegetables—over the course of a few days.
+Hilary Garivaltis, a Kripalu presenter and founder of the Kripalu School of Ayurveda, suggests eating simply—mostly fresh vegetables—over the course of a few days.
 “We might introduce a simple diet, for a week or so, to get back into a good rhythm with foods of the season, and add spices, which help enliven digestive fire and aid regular elimination.”
-Drinking warm to hot water with lemon rids the body of bacteria and fungi, adds Garivaltis, citing its preventative power against colds and flu.
+Drinking warm to hot water with lemon rids the body of bacteria and fungi, adds Hilary, citing its preventative power against colds and flu.

 A cleanse gives the body a rest so it can adapt to the new season.
 One of the centerpieces of Ayurveda is the five-day Panchakarma experience offered at Kripalu, with Ayurvedic practitioner Rosy Mann.
-Panchakarma goes after the accumulations of excesses in the doshas*.
+Panchakarma goes after the accumulations of excesses in the doshas (Ayurvedic constitutions).
 “We do this through a series of process-oriented treatments, herbs, foods, and health evaluations.
-It’s often done over a period of one to four weeks, starting with a low-key approach,” says Garivaltis.
+It’s often done over a period of one to four weeks, starting with a low-key approach,” says Hilary.

 Everyone agrees that the fiber and antioxidant benefits of vegetables are key to cleansing.
-Kripalu Nutritionist John Bagnulo, PhD recommends “a very Paleolithic diet, centered around fruits and vegetables.
+Kripalu presenter John Bagnulo, PhD, a nutritionist, recommends “a very Paleolithic diet, centered around fruits and vegetables.
 Add some sweating through walking and sauna, and you can feel dramatically different after a short period of time.
 The fog moves out and you experience life at a different level.”

-From my own experience, limiting or eliminating animal protein and flour, per John Bagnulo’s suggestions, changed my skin tone immediately and dramatically.
+From my own experience, limiting or eliminating animal protein and flour, per John’s suggestions, changed my skin tone immediately and dramatically.
 The eczema that plagued me for years has nearly vanished.